Legendary college football coach calls timeout before retiring during game

 A legendary Pennsylvania college football coach announced his retirement and walked off the field in a shocking move during the final seconds of his team's game on Saturday.

-East Stroudsburg University Warriors head football coach Denny Douds, who has spent 53 seasons with the school’s program including 45 as head coach, is a legend for having the most wins of “any active NCAA football coach.”
+East Stroudsburg University Warriors head football coach Denny Douds, who has spent 53 seasons with the school’s program including 45 as head coach, is a legend for having the most wins of “any active NCAA football coach,” WNEP reported.
+The coach has 264 wins throughout his career as head coach, Sports Illustrated reported.
 Saturday, he decided to retire in style.

 Douds called a fourth timeout with four seconds left in the game against Ohio Dominican to tell his team that his coaching career was over.